CS-433/linden_league_project1/README.md

 python run.py
 ```

+The current pipeline evaluates all the models on all the data preprocessing configurations trying all of the combinations of hyperparametrs. **This takes several hours on a laptop!** If you want to run the pipeline faster, you can comment out some of the data preprocessing configurations or models in the `runs` dictionary in the `run.py` file.
+You can also narrow down the search space of hyperparameters.

 ### Configuration
 The configuration of the pipeline is done at the top of the `run.py` file, in a global dictionary called `cfg`:
 ```python